fijiwebdesign/raf-promise-queue/README.md

 # RequestAnimationFrame Promise Queue

 A Promise based Queue that uses RequestAnimationFrame to execute each task.

-Can be used as alternative to `fastdom` with more control of batch, sequential and parallel execution by using promises
+Similar to `fastdom` with more generic scope and flow control of any number of batch, sequential and parallel executions

 ## Controlling execution